Spirituality

 Ways to protect sacred experiences from judgment, misinterpretation, or emotional overexposure

-Gentle approaches to inviting a curious partner or friend into understanding the value of your medicine journey
+Gentle approaches to inviting a curious partner or friend into understanding the value and complexity of what you've experienced

 Reflection on your pre-ceremony intentions and how they manifested during the ayahuasca experience